ga4gh/vrs/docs/source/impl-guide/normalization.rst

 Normalization
 !!!!!!!!!!!!!

+In VRS, "normalization" refers to the process of converting a given variation representation into a canonincal form.
+Left- and right-shuffling are examples of normalization for sequence variants.
+VRS extends this concept to apply to all classes of VRS Variation.
+VRS normalization minimizes a class of ambiguity that impedes comparison of variation across systems.

+Implementations MUST provide a normalize function that accepts any Variation object and returns a normalized Variation.
+Guidelines for these functions are below.

+General Normalization Rules
+@@@@@@@@@@@@@@@@@@@@@@@@@@@

+* VRS normalization functions are homomorphic: That is, the input and output objects are always of the same `type`.
+* Object types that do not have VRS normalization rules are returned as-is.
+That is, all types of Variation MUST be supported, even if such objects are unchanged.
+* VRS normalization functions are idempotent: Normalizing a normalized Variation object returns an object with the same data.

+Allele Normalization
+@@@@@@@@@@@@@@@@@@@@

-Certain insertion or deletion alleles may be represented ambiguously when using conventional sequence normalization, resulting in significant challenges when comparing such alleles.
+Certain insertion or deletion alleles may have ambiguous representations when using conventional sequence normalization, resulting in significant challenges when comparing such alleles.

-VRS describes a "fully-justified" normalization algorithm inspired by NCBI's Variant Overprecision Correction Algorithm [1]_.
+VRS uses a "fully-justified" normalization algorithm inspired by NCBI's Variant Overprecision Correction Algorithm [1]_.
 Fully-justified normalization expands such ambiguous representation over the entire region of ambiguity, resulting in an *unambiguous* representation that may be readily compared with other alleles.

 VRS RECOMMENDS that Alleles at precise locations are normalized to a fully justified form unless there is a compelling reason to do otherwise.
+In addition, Alleles MUST be normalized in order to generate :ref:`computed-identifiers`.

 The process for fully justifying two alleles (reference sequence and alternate sequence) at an interval is outlined below.

+..
+NOTE:: Align step numbers here and example table below

 1. Trim sequences: